 In partnership with Museums in the Park, we invite adult residents of Chicago to check out a Kids Museum Passport, which gives up to two adults and at least one child under 18 free admission to explore 15 of Chicago’s world-class cultural institutions.
 Passports are available at all CPL locations.

-Since 2001, we’ve partnered with the Federal Reserve Bank of Chicago to present Money Smart financial literacy programs.
+Since 2001, we've partnered with the Federal Reserve Bank of Chicago to present Money Smart financial literacy events.
 What started as the Fed’s annual Money Smart Week blossomed into year-round educational programming at CPL locations across the city.
 Money Smart partners include community groups, financial institutions, government agencies and schools.

 One Book, One Chicago

 One Book, One Chicago launched in fall 2001 as an opportunity to engage and enlighten our residents and to foster a sense of community through reading.
 After more than a decade of celebrating a culture of reading with two book selections annually and related programming spring and fall, in 2013 One Book, One Chicago launched an exciting expansion.
 CPL and its community partners now offer a yearlong season of learning and engagement focusing not just on one book but on one theme integral to the lives of all Chicagoans.